 - If the processing includes automatic decision making (so-called profiling)

-- If your personal data has been transferred to a country outside of the EEA, how we ensure the protection of your personal data.
+- If your personal data has been transferred to a country outside of the UK and or/the EEA, how we ensure the protection of your personal data.

 You may also request a copy of the personal data we process about you.
 However, additional copies will be combined with a fee.

 It is important that we have the right information about you, and we encourage you to let us know if any of your personal data is incorrect, e.g., if you or the company you represent have changed name or moved address.